Design document

 Removals and re-adding

 - This doesn’t cover arguments regarding content being thematic, liked etc., content can still be given extra “points” based on those.
+We want a level of flavor to the world.

 Depth